iot-edge-foundation/iot-edge-serial/README.md

 ## Configuration

-Before running the module, proper configuration is required.
+Before running the module on an IoT Edge, proper configuration is required.
 Here is a sample configuration for your reference.

 ```javascript
 "serial": {